Spare Strategy Analysis and Design for Mega Satellite Constellations Using Markov Chain: Modeling and Analysis of Spare Management Policy

 Assume each parking‐orbit stock \(X_\text{p}\) is independent and identically distributed, and let its state distribution just before a RAAN contact be known.
 We then define the parking‐availability probability (see Section~\ref{sec:park_avail}) as

-where $E$ denotes the RAAN contact event and $D_\text{c}$ is the random variable for the demand in batches of size \(q_\text{c}\) from the in-plane orbit: where $\lceil \cdot \rceil$ is the ceiling operator.
+where $E$ denotes the RAAN contact event.
+Here, $j$ denotes the realized demand level, i.e., $D_\text{c}=j$, where $D_\text{c}$ is the random variable for the demand in batches of size $q_\text{c}$ from the in-plane orbit:

+where $\lceil \cdot \rceil$ is the ceiling operator.
 For example, the demand is zero when the number of satellites exceeds $r_\text{c}$.
 On the other hand, if $X_\text{c}\leq r_\text{c}$, the demand corresponds to the number of batches required to raise the in-plane stock level above $r_\text{c}$.
 With these definitions, \(\kappa_j\) is the probability that at least \(j\) batches are available in the parking orbit when RAANs align.

 Then the in-plane replenishment transition matrix becomes:

 and $P_{q_\text{c}}\in \mathbb{R}^{({N}_{\text{sat}_\text{c}}+1)\times ({N}_{\text{sat}_\text{c}}+1)}$.
 Each \(q_c\times q_c\) block reflects the demand level and corresponding parking spare availability.
 For example, the first $q_\text{c}$ entries of $\pi$ (i.e., $r_\text{c}<X_\text{c}\leq N_{\text{sat}_\text{c}}$) require no replenishment so are multiplied by $\kappa_0 I_{\text{q}_\text{c}}$.
 The next $q_\text{c}$ entries (i.e., $r_\text{c}-q_\text{c}<X_\text{c}\leq r_\text{c}$) has a demand of one batch.
 If the parking spare is available with $\kappa_1$ probability (i.e., (1,2) block), the stock level increase by $q_\text{c}$ after replenishment.
 Otherwise, with probability $\kappa_0 - \kappa_1$ (i.e., (2,2) block), the state level remains unchanged.
 In summary, let $\pi$ be the distribution right before receiving parking spares, then $P_{q_\text{c}}\pi$ is the distribution after receiving parking spares considering the parking availability.